 The Company remains contingently liable for lease payments under leases of businesses that it previously divested or spun-off in the event that such businesses are unable to fulfill their future lease payment obligations; however, the Company does not believe it is probable that it will be required to satisfy these obligations.
-Future minimum lease payments for these leases at November 30, 2020 were \$6.5 million associated with monthly payments extending to fiscal 2025.
+Future minimum lease payments for these leases at February 28, 2021 were \$6.1 million associated with monthly payments extending to fiscal 2025.

 The Company has self-disclosed sales to an Estonian customer to relevant authorities in the Netherlands as potentially violating applicable Crimea sanctions laws in that country and the European Union, as those sales were diverted to the Crimea region of Ukraine.
 While the investigation by authorities in the Netherlands is ongoing, the Company has concluded that it is probable it will incur financial penalties.
-While there can be no assurance of the ultimate outcome of the Netherlands investigation, in the three months ended November 30, 2020, the Company recorded an expense representing its estimate of the financial penalty it may incur.
+While there can be no assurance of the ultimate outcome of the Netherlands investigation, in the six months ended February 28, 2021, the Company recorded an expense representing its estimate of the financial penalty it may incur (no expense recorded in the three months ended February 28, 2021).
 The Company currently believes that there will be no material adverse effect on the Company's financial position, results of operations or cash flows from this matter.